 Dean D'Angelo and William C. Repko have been nominated for re-election for a three year term expiring in 2016.
+Mr. D'Angelo and Mr. Repko has each indicated his willingness to continue to serve if elected and has consented to be named as a nominee.
 Neither Mr. D'Angelo nor Mr. Repko is being nominated to serve as a director pursuant to any agreement or understanding between him and the Company.